 An extra cable is provided with SCSI models.
-The cable included with the PC 300GL Type 6275 has four connectors: one connector for attaching the cable to the SCSI adapter and three connectors for attaching optional SCSI devices.
-The cable included with the PC 300GL Type 6285 has five connectors: one connector for attaching the cable to the SCSI adapter and four connectors for attaching optional SCSI devices.
+The cable included with the IntelliStation E Pro has four connectors: one connector for attaching the cable to the SCSI adapter and three connectors for attaching optional SCSI devices.

 For information on the adapter and connecting SCSI devices, refer to the SCSI documentation that comes with the computer.